-The Company provided records of their injection activities during the 2019-2020 monitoring period, including daily injection volumes and maximum and average injection pressures.
-The majority of data were provided within the consented timeframes.
-The annual report was submitted late and is discussed further in Section 2.5.
+The Company provided records of their injection activities during the 2020-2021 monitoring period, including daily injection volumes and maximum and average injection pressures.
+Data was provided within the consented timeframes.

 Table 7 provides an overview of the Company's injection activities across all consents during the monitoring period.
-The total volume of fluid injected by the Company over the monitoring period was similar to that recorded last year (Table 8).
-During the monitoring period the greatest volume of fluid (52%) was injected via the Manutahi-D4HST2 well at the Manutahi-D wellsite.
+The total volume of fluid injected by the Company over the monitoring period was significantly lower to that recorded last year (Table 8).
+During the monitoring period the majority of fluid (>99%) was injected via the Manutahi-B2 lower well at the Manutahi-B wellsite.
 The Manuatahi-B2 well is a dual completion well that consists of two independent well casings that run to depth side by side, with the upper formation well (B2 upper) terminating at a shallower depth than the lower formation well (B2 lower).
-Although both wells receive injectate via the same headworks the data collected for the Manutahi-B2 well is presented for each completion separately (Table 7).
+Although both wells receive injectate via the same headworks the data collected for the Manutahi-B2 well is presented for each completion separately.